zeromh/zeromh.github.io/_posts/2017-1-16-Tips_for_data_analysis.md

 ---
 layout: post
-title: Data Science: Defining a Goal
+title: Data Science - Defining a Goal
 ---
 ## The Problem
 The hardest part of an open-ended data science project is often defining concretely what your goal is.